 Deciding to play poker for a living is a big decision.

 What kinds of things should you think about?
 Is it even a valid option for you?

+Note: A significant sample - not a three-week heater or a couple of winning months.
 You need a very large sample size to know whether you’re a winning player and what your win rate is.

 Think 200,000 hands online minimum or at least a year’s worth of serious live play.

 Should I Go Pro in Poker?

 Poker is a swingy, variance-filled game.
 You can win for months without actually being a winning player.

 Conversely you can be an awesome player yet still lose for a month or more.
 It’s just part of the game.